 Areas along well-traveled streets such as Oak Tree Avenue, Park Avenue, South Clinton Avenue, Hamilton Boulevard, Woodland Avenue, Metuchen Road, and Durham Avenue at the 287 overpass were tackled as were Cotton Park, Spring Lake Park, Pitt Street Park, and Walnut Street Park.
 Areas in and around the senior center, borough hall, rescue squad, community pool, and library as well as the schools and the Highland Woods Nature Preserve were also included.

-“We had a decent day weather-wise and this year it was really important that we had so much help and support because, for some reason, there was a lot more litter to clean up than in the past,” said Temple.
+“We had a decent day weather-wise and this year it was really important that we had so much help and support because, for some reason, there was a lot more litter to clean up than in the past,” said Tempel.

 Following the clean up, volunteers gathered in the court room at borough hall for a ‘thank you’ pickup picnic with Mayor Matt Anesh and members of the South Plainfield Borough Council and Clean Communities Association serving up sandwiches, pizza and cold beverages.